Bethany Lily April Relies On Jean Jacket To Cover Up Massive Cleavage In Racy New Instagram Photos

 “That is a great look on you…,” another remarked.

-While the jean jacket certainly did a great job of highlighting her cleavage, it’s not exactly the first time that Bethany has chosen to focus on that particular asset on her Instagram.
+While the jean jacket certainly did a great job of highlighting her cleavage, it’s not exactly the first time that Bethany has chosen to focus on that particular asset on her Instagram account.
 In an image posted yesterday, the model posed in a pink bra holding a flower of the same color.
-In the photo, she’s looking up at the camera from a sitting position.
+In the photo, she looked up at the camera from a sitting position.
 Since that post went live yesterday, it’s received thousands of likes and more than 2,300 comments.